lindsly/4DNvestigator/README.md

 - At least 12 Gb RAM
   - This is highly dependent on the size of the data being analyzed (data used in "ExampleScript.m" peaks at 9.2 Gb RAM usage)
 - A current version of MATLAB (2019 or later)

+*The 4DNvestigator was written and compiled on a Windows 10 machine with an Intel Core i7-8700 CPU and 32 Gb RAM using MATLAB R2019b.